willkg/douglas/docs/plugins/paginate.rst

 Summary
 =======

-Plugin for paging long index pages.
+Plugin for breaking up long index pages with many entries into pages.

-douglas uses the ``num_entries`` configuration variable to prevent more than ``num_entries`` being rendered by cutting the list down to ``num_entries`` entries.
-So if your ``num_entries`` is set to 20, you will only see the first 20 entries rendered.

-The paginate plugin overrides this functionality and allows for paging.

 Install